itspriddle/recipes.priddle.xyz/recipes/Classic Cheesecake.md

 ## Directions

-Preheat oven to 300°.
-Mix graham crumbs, 3 tablespoons sugar and butter.
+Preheat oven to 300° F. Mix graham crumbs, 3 tablespoons sugar and butter.
 Press firmly into the bottom of a 9-inch springform pan.
 Beat cream cheese.
 Add 1 cup sugar and 1 teaspoon vanilla, mix until well blended.
 Add eggs 1 at a time, mixing on low just until the egg is blended.
 Pour into springform pan over crust.
 Bake 55 mins or until center is almost set.
 Refrigerate 4 hours.